qifeikeji/obsidian-foldercanvas-plugin/README.md

 -   The following parameters can be configured in the settings.
 Default values are:

-    -   **Canvas filename pattern**: A new canvas filename, if left blank, will be "Canvas-<Date.now()>.canvas" (e.g. Canvas-1731313974017.canvas) and saved in the parent folder of the files.
+    -   **Canvas filename pattern**: A new Canvas filename, if left blank, will be "Canvas-<Date.now()>.canvas" (e.g. Canvas-1731313974017.Canvas) and saved in the parent folder of the files.
+    -   **Open Canvas on creation**: A new Canvas is automatically opened upon creation.
+    -   **Watch Canvas folder**: A Canvas file is modified to reflect changes in the folder.
     -   **Nodes per row**: The number of columns to display notes is set to 4.
 It is configurable with a slider 1-10.
-    -   **Open canvas on creation**: A new canvas is automatically opened upon creation.
-    -   **Watch canvas folder**: A canvas file is modified to reflect changes in the folder.
+    -   **Node width, height, and spacing**: The width, height, and spacing of the nodes can be configured with constraints.
+Can be reset to default.

 ## How to Contribute